 Public Healthcare

-The Public Hospitals Authority in the Bahamas manages the public healthcare system.
+The Public Hospitals Authority in the Bahamas manages the public Bahamas healthcare system.
 It is one of the most successful healthcare systems in the entire Caribbean.
-The Princess Margaret Hospital, Grand Bahama Health Service, and the Sandilands Rehabilitation Centre are the most popular public hospitals in the Bahamas.
-They come under the jurisdiction of the Bahamas with over 1,000 beds and state-of-the-art medical infrastructure.
+The Princess Margaret Hospital, Rand Memorial Hospital (Grand Bahama Health Service), and the Sandilands Rehabilitation Centre are the most popular public hospitals providing medical care in the Bahamas.
+They fall under the jurisdiction of the Bahamas government and have a total of just under 1000 beds and state-of-the-art medical infrastructure.

 Private Healthcare

-There are two private hospitals in the Bahamas; the Lyford Cay and the JCI-accredited Doctor’s Hospital.
-These private hospitals offer general and emergency services, as well as specialized care for patients with severe medical conditions.
-If it is a problematic procedure, patients will go through a transfer process to the USA.
-Here, they will receive immediate care.
-Furthermore, medical professionals in the Bahamas are proficient in the English language.
+Two of the prominent private hospitals in the Bahamas: the Lyford Cay Hospital and the JCI-accredited Doctor’s Hospital, are situated on the New Providence Island within the island nation.
+These private hospitals offer general and emergency services, as well as specialized medical care in the Bahamas for patients with severe medical conditions.
+If it is a problematic procedure, patients will go through a medical evacuation process to the USA, where they will receive immediate care.
+Furthermore, medical professionals who are part of the Bahamas healthcare system are proficient in the English language.
 The nurses, doctors, therapists, and a range of other medical professionals are full of dedication when it comes to providing care for all the patients.

 Emergency Medical Services